myueen/A04-erlang-processes/README.md

 thomas kung: 730620459

-Note: In the serv1 process, the math atom 'div' needs the single quotation marks around it.Otherwise, it gives an error.
+Note: In the serv1 process, the math atom 'div' needs the single quotation marks around it.
+Otherwise, it gives an error.